NickelReadE/Practical-Midterm-Robomaster/readme.txt

 Prompt 2:

-The DepthCamera class used bounding box coordinates to get the angle offset values.
+The DepthCamera class used bounding box coordinates to get the angle offset values. get_coordinates function gets the coordinates of the frame and returns (x_min, y_min, x_max, y_max) coordinates are then used to find median distance from heatmap.

 Prompt 3: